-Lately, there are initiatives that can be considered CBPP, such as WeRelate40, sponsored by the Foundation for On-Line Genealogy (FOLG), who collect facts and a genealogical database, predominantly the American area, e.g., providing lists of immigrants to America.
+by the Foundation for On-Line Genealogy (FOLG), who collect facts and a genealogical database, predominantly the American area, e.g., providing lists of immigrants to America.
 For Norway, the Lokalhistoriewiki41 is a collection of genealogical data by the Norsk lokalhistorisk institutt.
+The Norwegian Arkivverket also has an initiative where wiki technology is used to allow users to add contents to a database42.

-The tools used in genealogy are mostly commercial software, or shareware developed by enthusiasts who market their program using the shareware mechanism.42 Among the FOSS genealogy tools we find Gramps, a project that was started in 2001 by Don Allingham, and released first in 2004 in a stable version43.
-Gramps is an acronym for Genealogical Research and Analysis Management Programming System, and is licensed under the GNU GPL, Version 2.
+The tools used in genealogy are mostly proprietary software, or shareware developed by enthusiasts who market their program using the shareware mechanism.43 Among the FOSS genealogy tools we find Gramps, a project that was started in 2001 by Don Allingham, and released first in 2004 in a stable version44.
+Gramps is an acronym for Genealog-ical Research and Analysis Management Programming System, and is licensed under the GNU GPL, Version 2.
 It is programmed in the programming language Python, has its own data base format (Gramps XML), and is capable of importing and exporting to file formats, such as GEDCOM.